 In general, if the scripture isn't clear on a matter, then that matter is up to the discretion of the individual Christian and is not a matter for church discipline.

 When dealing with the issue of lesbian and gay relationships and gay marriage, the Bible does not say that same sex dating and marriage are wrong.
 No verse used to condemn gay marriage is dealing with gay marriage when read in context.

 I don't know your age, whether or not you still live at home, whether or not you are financially dependent on some of the people at church who exercised church discipline on you so I can only offer opinions as to what your responsibilities are.

 Please do not regard this as condemnation or criticism of you personally since I don't know anything about you.
-Remember that these pages are read by thousands of people every month in more than 160 countries around the world.
+Remember that these pages are read by thousands of people every month in 196 countries around the world.
 Therefore what I write is aimed at everyone in general.
 My prayer is that the Holy Spirit will apply these pages as He sees fit.

 Things to consider when

 dealing with church discipline